hydroper-jet/lang/drafts/0.1.0/design.md

-# org.hydroper.javascript
+# JetWork

-org.hydroper.javascript is a flexible, multi-paradigm, strongly typed scripting language.
-It compiles to the org.hydroper.javascript Virtual Machine Bytecode and includes miscellaneous standard objects.
+JetWork is a flexible, multi-paradigm, strongly typed scripting language.
+It compiles to the JetWork Virtual Machine Bytecode and includes miscellaneous standard objects.

 ```
-use js.swing.*;
+use jw.swing.*;
-public use s = js.swing;
+public use s = jw.swing;

 // Static constant
 public const staticConstant = "static constant";